KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

-This week I have been working on SSL certificate for our mood tracker service.
-I was trying to achieve that with Let's Encrypt free SSL certificates.
-Also, I deployed all of our services to production and added a domain name for the main app.
+This week I have been working on SSL certificate and custom domain name for our mood tracker service.
+First, I bought a custom domain name.
+I was trying to establish SSL with Let's Encrypt free SSL certificates.
+But it was quite tricky to use it on Heroku with custom domain name.
+So first I changed the holder of domain name service to Cloudfare and then with a help of Cloudfare I managed to add both SSL and domain name.
+Also, I deployed the most important of our services to production.
 There were also some bug fixes.
-Over all, I am working on the documentation of the application.
+Over all, I am working on the documentation of the application like fixing the refernces order (now it has random ordering).
+In the end, I fixed the mirroring completely getting rid of Git LFS.

 ## Balzhan Jumabekova